marcomajland/pracprog2020exam/numerical/exam/README.txt

 Student number: 201607680

 Using the algorithm for project assignments, project number 14 is obtained.
+A more in depth description of the project is found in the file Project.pdf.

 Brief description of project:
 I have implemented the inverse iteration method for random real symmetric matrices.
 The output file "test_out.txt" contains a demonstration of the implementation.
 The code which generates the output file is found in /exam/test.
 For comparison, I used the Jacobi diagonalization procedure which we implemented earlier in the course to diagonalize the matrix.
 The demonstration example of the algorithm chooses a random eigenvalue in the Jacobi spectrum and calculates a new deviated value.
 The deviated value is used as an initial eigenvalue for the algorithm.
 The initial eigenvector is chosen both as a random vector and a deviated Jacobi eigenvector.
 From the initial eigenvalue/eigenvector, the inverse iteration algorithm is used to approach the closest eigenvalue/eigenvector.
 To test for correct convergence, the resulting eigenvalue/eigenvector is compared to the Jacobi diagonalization.